Bhutan – A Country I visited just once and fell in love with.

 Bhutanese Money Matters

-The unit of currency is called Ngultrum (Nu), which is at par with Indian Rupee.
-The Indian rupee bill of 100 and below are also legal tender.
-But bills of higher denomination such as 500 and 2000 are restricted due to counterfeit issue.
+The unit of currency is called Ngultrum (Nu), which is at par with the Indian Rupee.
+The Indian rupee bills of 100 and below are also legal tender.

 Major convertible currencies and travellers’ checks can be exchanged at banks in all major towns.

 Certain credit cards (MasterCard, Visa, & American Express) are accepted at some international brand hotels and also by some gift shops.
-ATM facilities are also available but they are not reliable due to frequent network problem.

 Things to do in Thimpu

-Thimphu is a fascinating place where modern life unfolds amidst natural landscapes and historical monuments.
 It is also the country’s largest city and home to some of Bhutan’s most beautiful monasteries and temples.

-While in Thimpu some of the things you can do are: Seek Blessings at Changangka Lhakhang & Visit Tashichho Dzong.
 Your day 2 should include a visit to their regional handicrafts at the weekend market and perhaps a visit to their Textile Museum.

 Things to do in Paro

 The first thing is to visit the Taktsang Monastery or Tiger’s Nest.
-It is a short but a very interesting trek up to the Taktsang.
-After returning from the hike to Taktshang Monastery/ Tiger’s Nest, you can also check out Paro Dzong.
+It is a short but very interesting trek up to the Taktsang.

-Your Day 2 in Paro should take you to the Namgay Artisanal Brewery where you can sample some Dragon Stout and the Bhutan Glory (Amber Ale).
+Your Day 2 in Paro should take you to the Namgay Artisanal Brewery, where you can sample some Dragon Stout and the Bhutan Glory (Amber Ale).
 Later, you should visit Park 76.

 It is located close to the children’s park in the heart of the town and is the ideal place to spend a night drinking and grooving to amazing music.